 Social Impact and Empowerment

 SHG Bank Linkage Model pioneered by NABARD was not just meant for financial inclusion for rural poor women who usually belong to backward classes, scheduled castes and tribes.
-It had an holistic approach, i.e. besides financial inclusion, economic and social empowerment of poor women.
+It had a holistic approach, i.e. besides financial inclusion, economic and social empowerment of poor women.

 Therefore, it is apparent that over the years, the SHG-Bank Linkage Model has invested sufficiently in building social capital in the countryside.
-This investment in the form of training and capacity building has enabled the rural poor woman to undertake responsibilities which she was not capable of taking up in pre-SHG situation.
+This investment in the form of training and capacity building has enabled the rural poor woman to undertake responsibilities that she was not capable of taking up in the pre-SHG situation.

-Costs in formation and capacity building
+Costs information and capacity building

-True there is significant cost in formation and capacity building of SHG members but the costs are not borne by members of SHGs.
-These costs are shared by Government, Development Financial Institutions (DFI) like NABARD and the Civil Society.
+True there is significant cost information and capacity building of SHG members but the costs are not borne by members of SHGs.
+These costs are shared by the Government, Development Financial Institutions (DFI) like NABARD and the Civil Society.
 It is the duty and responsibility of the Central and State Governments to socially empower the poor in terms of health, education and livelihood and there is no better conduit available other than SHGs to accomplish the task.

 Benefits to Banks

 Till the early 1990s, the feeling among the bankers was that rural women do not have ability to save or borrow.
 SHG-Bank Linkage Model opened the eyes of many including the bankers towards rural poor women.
 It brought about an attitudinal change among the banking community and they no longer look SHG Bank Linkage Model as social sector banking.
-On the contrary, the nation has realised that loans to SHGs is one of the most profitable portfolios of any bank.
+On the contrary, the nation has realized that loans to SHGs is one of the most profitable portfolios of any bank.